Johncci/battleship-wars/README.md

  The following languages and technologies were used and implemented in the build of this project.

-  * Python was the language used for the build of this project including the the 'random' imported library in whcih 'randint' was used.
+  * Python was the language used for the build of this project including the the 'random' imported library in which 'randint' was used.

   * VS Studio Code was used to write the python code and to commit and push to GitHub.